nolanyee/data-science-portfolio/mosaic-generator/README.md

 The gradient of the result is taken using a Sobel filter.
 This results in a directional field that will orient the tiles.

 <img src="images/SobelCones.png" width="350">

+For the purposes of adjusting the gradient parameters, there is the option to stop the process here and view the results.
+The parameters may be adjusted and the process repeated until the directional field is satisfactory.
+Then the full process may be run.

 ### Voronoi Diagram Generation